Shreesh26/Loan-Amortization-Generator/README.md

 After running the command to execute the script, the periodic, daily, and monthly amortization tables for each LoanTape in the sample dataset will be stored in the `individual amortization tables` directory.
 The consolidated daily and monthly amortization tables will be stored in `Consolidated Tables.xlsx` in the home directory itself.

-This formatting ensures proper use of headings, code blocks, and bold text.
-You can copy and paste this directly into your README file.